 Press and hold a digital input patch icon to add Soundweb London external preamp control to that channel.
-This will bring up the Soundweb London Control Menu (see below). input channels 17-24, input channels 25-32).
+This will bring up the Soundweb London Control Menu (see below).

 Note: Soundweb London preamps are controlled in 6dB increments.
 Trim control can be performed in 1dB increments.